-The Ba’al HaTurim (Rabbi Jacob ben Asher, 1269-1343), explained that this was a consequence of Moses’ defense of the Jewish people after the Sin of the Golden Calf.
-At that precarious juncture, Moses pleaded with God to forgive the Israelites; and if not, then “please remove me from Your book that You have written” (Ex.
+The Ba’al HaTurim (Rabbi Jacob ben Asher, 1269-1343) explained that this was a consequence of Moses’ defense of the Jewish people after the Sin of the Golden Calf.
+At that precarious juncture, Moses pleaded with God to forgive the Israelites; and if not, then “please remove me from Your book that You have written” (Exod.
 32:32).

 The question arises: why was this parashah, which describes the special garments of the kohanim, chosen as the one in which Moses is not mentioned?
 Also, why was Moses punished for valiantly defending the Jewish people?

 According to the Midrash, God originally intended to appoint Moses and his descendants to be kohanim.
 God, however, became disappointed with Moses due to his repeated refusal to lead the Israelites out of Egypt, and He transferred the priesthood to his brother Aaron (Zevachim 102a on Exod.
 4:14).
 But while Moses lost the priesthood, he still retained the potential to be a kohen.

 In fact, when the Tabernacle was dedicated, Moses did serve as the kohen, bringing the dedication offerings (Exod.
 29).
 It is surprising that Moses did not wear the special garments of a kohen during his one-time service.
 If a kohen does not wear these special clothes while serving in the Temple, his service is rendered invalid (Zevachim 17b); and yet Moses performed the dedication service just wearing a white robe (Avodah Zarah 34a).
 Why didn’t Moses need to wear the priestly garments?